PRO-2684/gadgets/GM_config/README.md

 });
 ```

-As you might have expected, you can remove the listener by calling `config.removeListener(callback)`.
+As you might have expected, you can remove the listener by calling `config.removeListener(listener, options?)`.
+These two methods are almost identical to [`EventTarget.addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and [`EventTarget.removeEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener), except that they don't accept the parameter `type`.

 <details>
 <summary>The legacy way</summary>